dasunyohan/Image-Classification-with-CNN/README.md

 ---

 Thank you for exploring the Emotion Classification with CNN repository.
 We hope this guide helps you in building and deploying your own emotion classification models using CNNs.

----

-## About

-The Emotion Classification with CNN repository demonstrates the implementation of a Convolutional Neural Network (CNN) to classify emotions in images, such as happy or sad.
-This project covers dataset loading, model building, training, and evaluation, providing a comprehensive guide for those interested in computer vision and emotion recognition.